Tutorial : How to Draw an Aircraft Paint Scheme

 Now that we know the names and where the Tools are located, let's see what we can do with each one.

-Note that to use a tool, you need to click on it first to activate it.
+Important Note: To use a tool, you need to click on it first to activate it.

 1. The Select tool allows you to choose a rectangular area of the image so you can copy it, delete, move,